jorruior/gencode-riboseqORFs/README.md

                         psites is above -c threshold -a CALCULATE_COORDINATES, --make_annot_bed=CALCULATE_COORDINATES
                         If ORF BED file is not available, generate it from the FASTA file.
+WARNING: BED file will be writen to the filename given by -b/--bed.
+(ATG/NTG/XTG/no, default = no)
-(ATG/NTG/XTG/no, default = no) --multiple=MULT       If -a option is activated, include ORFs that map to multiple genomic coordinates. (yes/no, default = yes)
+  --multiple=MULT       If -a option is activated, include ORFs that map to
+                        multiple genomic coordinates. (yes/no, default = yes) -g GENOMIC, --genomic=GENOMIC
+                        If -a option is activated, this optional argument uses a BED file with ORF genomic coordinates to help mapping ORF sequences to the correct exon-intron positions.
+Use 'none' if no file is given or -a is not activated. (default = none)

 ```
 If the BED file including ORF coordinates is not available, the option **-a** should be enabled and the BED coordinates will be written into the file specified by the option **-b**.
 If **-a** is set to *no* (default), **-b** BED file will be used as input for extracting ORF coordinates. **-a** has three different writing options: **ATG** will write all ORF starting with ATG codon; **NTG** will write all ORFs starting with non-ATG codons, **XTG** will write all ORFs regardless of the translation initiation codon.
 The first Phase I ORF dataset was generated including ATG ORFs.
+Additionally, there is the possibility of including an additional 'guide' BED file (**-g**) to limit ORF mapping to transcript sequences included in the ranges defined by this file.
+Unlike the main BED file, this annotation file do not need to include intron coordinates and can only include the genomic loci coordinates where the ORF should be found.
+This parameter is optional and included for the studies that only generated output sequences and genomic coordinates without introns.

-In addition, the script includes the parameter **-m** which offers two options for collapsing ORFs located in the same locus and sharing some degree of similarity. **'longest_string'** is the default parameter used to calculate Phase I ORFs and will collapse pairs of overlapping ORFs when the length of the longest shared amino acid string divided by the length of the short ORF is higher or equal than **-c** (default: 0.9). **'psite_overlap'** will collapse pairs of overlapping ORFs sharing a minimum fraction of P-site positions higher or equal than **-c** (default: 0.9).
+Moreover, the script includes the parameter **-m** which offers two options for collapsing ORFs located in the same locus and sharing some degree of similarity. **'longest_string'** is the default parameter used to calculate Phase I ORFs and will collapse pairs of overlapping ORFs when the length of the longest shared amino acid string divided by the length of the short ORF is higher or equal than **-c** (default: 0.9). **'psite_overlap'** will collapse pairs of overlapping ORFs sharing a minimum fraction of P-site positions higher or equal than **-c** (default: 0.9).
 In both cases the longest ORF will be selected as representative and the shorter ORFs will be considered as variants, with the possibility of a variant being assigned to two or more independent ORFs.

 Outputs: